jacklul/asuswrt-scripts/README.md

 This uses known `script_usbmount` NVRAM variable to run "startup" script on USB mount event that starts things out.

-Obviously this requires some kind of USB storage plugged into the router for this to work, you don't need it on Asuswrt-Merlin though - just start the scripts from [services-start script](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#services-start).
+Obviously this requires some kind of USB storage plugged into the router for this to work but you don't need it on Asuswrt-Merlin though - just start the scripts directly from [services-start script](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#services-start).

 **If your router is not executing commands from `script_usbmount` NVRAM variable on USB mount - [look here](/asusware-usbmount) for a workaround.**

-Everything here was tested on **RT-AX58U v2** on official **388.2** firmware (**3.0.0.4.388.22525** to be precise), there is no guarantee that everything will work on non-AX routers and on lower firmware ones.
+Everything here was tested on **RT-AX58U v2** on official **388.2** firmware - there is no guarantee that everything will work on non-AX routers and on lower firmware.
 Some informations were pulled from **GPL_RT-AX58U_3.0.0.4.388.22525-gd35b8fe** sources.

 **A lot of scripts here are based on resources from [SNBForums](https://www.snbforums.com) and [asuswrt-merlin.ng wiki](https://github.com/RMerl/asuswrt-merlin.ng/wiki), big thanks to everyone who made those contributions to the community.**